veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

     ``` [legend] = true ```  OR ```[legend] = false ```
 8. Save the page and run the application
 ### Example
-Consider an Insurance company which records the data of their client from different country.
-The company plot the data on the line chart to get the better comparison on variations on number of clients from different country.
+Consider an Insurance company which records the data of their client from the different country.
+The company plot the data on the line chart to get the better comparison on variations in the number of clients from the different country.
 For example,

 | Country | Germany | USA |
 | :------: | :------: | :------: |
 | **2010** | 7300000 | 7870000 |
 | **2011** | 8940000 | 8270000 |
 #### Datasets:
-Here is a sample of dataset that is declaired and initialized in the component class **Ts** file of the project.
+Here is a sample of a dataset that is declared and initialized in the component class **Ts** file of the project.
 ```typescript
 dataSet = [
   {